schlich/loomio_help/content/user_manual/users/navigation/index.md

 ## Search
 The search field appears when you click on the magnifying glass in the top navigation bar.
 It will display threads containing your keyword(s), in context, comments or decisions.

-You can find a thread by entering key words from it's title or context into the search field.
+You can find a thread by entering key words from its title or context into the search field.

 ## User menu
 The user menu is where you can access your user profile page, change your email preferences, find a link to this help manual, and sign out.